tannerdolby/openlibrary/README.md

 # openlibrary
 A Node.js client library written in TypeScript for interacting with the Open Library APIs.
-Requests made to the Open Library APIs using [axios](https://www.npmjs.com/package/axios#request-config).
+Requests made using [axios](https://www.npmjs.com/package/axios).

-# Why openlibrary?
+## Why openlibrary?
 The Open Library provides API access to several "book" related services.
 There is an [official client](https://github.com/internetarchive/openlibrary-client) written in Python provided by the Open Library team.
 There are also other "unofficial" client libraries written in [ruby](https://github.com/jayfajardo/openlibrary) and more, this plugin falls into the "unofficial" client library section.
 Since there wasn't a Node.js client library already documented, that is what inspired me to develop openlibrary.

 openlibrary is written in TypeScript to be extra fast and provides a user-friendly client library to interface with the Open Library APIs.